-The use of Ammonium Zirconium Carbonate (AZC) does not effect the optical properties: there are no adverse effects on optical properties and there is no time or heat exposure yellowing.
+The use of Ammonium Zirconium Carbonate (AZC) does not affect the optical properties: there is no adverse effects on optical properties and there is no time or heat exposure yellowing.

 Ammonium Zirconium Carbonate (AZC) can be added to a coating or size press formulation, interacting weakly with oxygenated sites, mainly carboxyl or hydroxyl groups on the binder molecules.

 Removal of water and carbon dioxide during the drying stage drives the reaction to completion due to the generation of reactive zirconium cations.

 Covalent bonds are formed and the reaction is irreversible under normal coating conditions.
 The reaction is not heat dependent.
 The dried coating will exhibit optimal water resistance but will remain hydrophilic in nature and the microporous structure of the coating surface will be “open” or unblocked.